quasar-gfx/QUASAR/README.md

 This repository provides baseline implementations of components commonly used in remote rendering systems, designed to support and accelerate research in the field.
 It includes custom forward and deferred rendering engines with PBR materials, dynamic lighting, and shadows, along with a scene loader compatible with GLTF/GLB, OBJ, and FBX formats, and video and depth streaming from framebuffers.

-The project also integrates several reprojection techniques, including [ATW](https://developers.meta.com/horizon/blog/asynchronous-timewarp-examined/), [MeshWarp](https://dl.acm.org/doi/10.1145/253284.253292), [QuadStream](https://jozef.hladky.de/projects/QS/), and [QUASAR](https://quasar-gfx.github.io/), all of which can run in real time, with most supporting WiFi streaming.
+We also integrate several reprojection techniques, including [ATW](https://developers.meta.com/horizon/blog/asynchronous-timewarp-examined/), [MeshWarp](https://dl.acm.org/doi/10.1145/253284.253292), [QuadStream](https://jozef.hladky.de/projects/QS/), and [QUASAR](https://quasar-gfx.github.io/), all of which can run in real time, with most supporting streaming over WiFi.

 Additionally, an OpenXR-based client for Meta Quest VR headsets is available [here](https://github.com/quasar-gfx/QUASAR-client).